HDFGroup/hdf5/doc/contributing.md

   * [ ] Document new function in the corresponding public header file using Doxygen
   * [ ] Document new functionality for the HDF5 community (the level of documentation depends on the feature; ask us what would be appropriate)
 * Code
+  * [ ] Does the pull request follow HDF5 best practices (naming convensions, code portability, code structure)? <<TODO: link to the document>>
   * [ ] Does the pull request have necessary tests?
   * [ ] Is the new code documented well enough for future maintenance?
   * [ ] If new feature is added, does it affect HDF5 library perfromance?
+  * [ ] If changes were done to autotools build were they added to CMake and vice versa??

 We want as many contributions as we can get, and are here to help!
 Feel free to reach out to us if you have any questions!